 First the climb – this was my second time and for some reason it seemed more difficult than before.
 It is not a technical climb but with a summit of 19,341 feet, altitude can cause a number of issues for flatlanders.
 Climbing is not a joy for me, but knowing I would be allowed to bike down was the carrot to keep moving.
 We did bike up about 15% of the climb.
 There were some fun stretches to bike up, and many in our crew were willing to try a lot more.
 But with the goal being to get to the top, our guide smartly knew we only had so many matches to burn and made us put the bikes away on the third day.

 The ascent was taxing, but real suffering comes from the people in the villages dying of waterborne illnesses—our reason for doing this event.
 The World Bank says that in many remote villages in Tanzania, two of five kids will not reach the age of five due to waterborne illness.
 As I have held some of these kids, I know this is a horrific and painful existence and way to die.
-Our nonprofit is WorldServe International and we have nine water drilling rigs in Tanzania.
+Our nonprofit is WorldServe International and we have nine water drilling rigs in Tanzania (by manchester here).
 It is exciting just to see a new well become operational; but then infrastructure can start and we see schools, sanitation, churches, medical dispensaries, agriculture development, and sustainable life become possible.
 Having the ability to take a hobby that we love and fund these kinds of developments is an amazing win-win.

 On a personal note, I can now honestly say that I have ridden the greatest mountain bike ride of all time.
 Period.
 As we ride away from Uhura Peak, where the famous Kili summit sign sits, we traverse a ridge with the glaciers of Kilimanjaro actually below you on both sides.
 This is truly magical and I don’t know how any ride could trump this – it’s a simply stunning sight, and I grin the whole way down.
 It is a short ride to Stella Point, where you get off the bikes for a stretch.
 I am cold, tired, oxygen-deprived, and not exactly thinking clearly, and a miscue here on the path would be my last.